devsseb/simplegallery/README.md

 **TODO :**
 * Convert video medias to webm and/or mp4
+* Browse albums by date with calendar
+* Add description and comments for medias
+* Tag medias
 * Comment code
 * ~~On update user mail, resend verification mail~~
 * ~~Support language~~